alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_054_eng.md

 While I had created character colors for TV series before, the basic approach was for directors and color directors to meet and proceed with work episode by episode, and I didn't take a stance of actively and deeply involving myself in each episode's content or the color director's work.

-For these two *Tenjō-hen Uchū Kōji* episodes, after meetings with directors and art directors, I arranged separate detailed meetings with the assigned color directors.
+For these two *Tenjou-hen Uchuu Kouji* episodes, after meetings with directors and art directors, I arranged separate detailed meetings with the assigned color directors.
 I think I also made and provided color direction schedules.

 With surgery decided but waiting for bed availability until the hospitalization date was confirmed, I frantically rushed through work.
 But a bed opened earlier than expected, so I was hospitalized much earlier than planned.
 Some work didn't get finished in time, so I ended up bringing settings to the hospital room and completing unfinished work in the ward's rest room.